iworks/omnibus/readme.txt

 = 2.5.0 (2023-11-19) =
 * The ability to show the regular price as the last one available before the promotion was introduced.
 * The check for function `get_current_screen()` has been added.
 Props for [mic22info](https://wordpress.org/support/users/mic22info/).
+* The integration with the "Debug Bar" plugin has been added.

 = 2.4.1 (2023-11-09) =
 * The critical error on product edit page has been removed.